KuebV/CreativeTools/README.md

 ## Command Info & Usage :
+## IMPORTANT : COMMANDS ARE RUN IN THE CHAT BOX.
+NOT ADMIN PANEL

 ### Jail Command

 Jail is not how it usually works as in a game such as SCP:SL